parflow/parflow/docs/user_manual/source/user_manual.rst

 to be used, which can save signicant amounts of disk space for some problems.

-This key is used to specify the SILO filetype.
+*string* **SILO.Filetype** PDB This key is used to specify the SILO filetype.
 Allowed values are PDB and HDF5.
 Note that you must have configured SILO with HDF5 in order to use that option.
-Example Useage:

 .. container:: list